ahaffg/coedseren/README.md

 ## Frameworks, Libraries & Programs Used
 1. Bootstrap 4.4.1: Bootstrap was used to assist with the responsiveness and styling of the website.
-2. Hover.css: Hover.css was used on the Nav bar links to add the float transition while being hovered over.
+2. Hover.css: Hover.css was used on the Navigation Bar links to add the float transition while being hovered over.
 3. Google Fonts: Google fonts were used to import the 'Laila' font into the style.css file which is used on all pages throughout the project.
 4. Font Awesome: Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 5. Git: Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.